ElementsProject/lightning/doc/lightningd-config.5.md

  **allow-deprecated-apis**=*BOOL*
-Enable deprecated options, JSONRPC commands, fields, etc. It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won’t break your configuration.
+Enable deprecated options, JSONRPC commands, fields, etc. It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won't break your configuration.

  **help**
 Print help and exit.
-Not very useful inside a configuration file, but fun to put in other’s config files while their computer is unattended.
+Not very useful inside a configuration file, but fun to put in other's config files while their computer is unattended.

  **version**
 Print version and exit.
-Also useless inside a configuration file, but putting this in someone’s config file may convince them to read this man page.
+Also useless inside a configuration file, but putting this in someone's config file may convince them to read this man page.

 Bitcoin control options: